Aeronca Chief N86176 Photos and Adventures Added 7/11/00

 October 4, 2008.
 A big day for the

 Chief.
-I flew it from Frederick, Maryland to it's new home in Ophelia, VA.
+I flew it from Frederick, Maryland to its new home in Ophelia, VA.

+confluence of the Potomac River and the Chesapeake Bay.
 My neighbor across the runway has graciously allowed me to keep the Aeronca in

 his hangar until I can complete mine.
 My neighbor's beautiful C-170 in the